-- Test the audio equipment well in advance. - Set up the awards table close to the podium and label the order of presentation Have a legible tournament summary in front of you.
-Ensure when you are addressing the group, you thank the staff, sponsors, volunteers, superintendent, tournament committee, prize committee, food and beverage staff. - Start the awards with the least award first, progressing to the most important award. - Play the National Anthem for each gold medal presented-i.e. Women's Individual, Women's Team, Men's Individual, Men's Senior and Men's Team Champions.
-Thank the appropriate winners and the rest of the players for participating in the event.
-Write an after-action report of the tournament as soon as possible.
+- Play the National An them for each gold medal presented-i.e. Women's Individual, Women's Team, Men's Individual, Men's Senior and Men's Team Champions - Thank the appropriate winners and the rest of the players for participating in the event - Write an after-action report of the tournament as soon as possible.
 If you have committees, have each chairman write their report and then consolidate the reports.
-Submit this report to CISM representatives.
-Following the ceremony, call the local newspaper sports desk and give them the tournament results.
+Submit this report to CISM representatives - Following the ceremony, call the local newspaper sports desk and give them the tournament results.
 You should also provide the same information to the Base paper.